gmcleod1/OS-Ticket-Prerequisite/README.md

 </p>

-<p>This tutorial assumes that you know how to set up and log in to an Azure virtual machine and have already logged in.
-The files used in this yutorial can be found <a href="https://drive.google.com/drive/u/1/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6">here</a></p>
+<p>This tutorial assumes that you know how to set up and log into an Azure virtual machine and have already logged in.
+The files used in this tutorial can be found <a href="https://drive.google.com/drive/u/1/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6">here</a></p>

 <hr>
 <p>Before we install anything, we need enable Internet information Services.
 This allows the virtual machine to fuction as a websever.